 Tuzigoot is located above an area where tailings from mining and smelting operation were dumped.
 That has created environmental problems with dust from the tailings blowing across the pueblo and heavy metals leaching into the Verde River.
 But it was that issue that precluded development of a housing subdivision about two decades ago.

-The United Verde Copper Co. had a nine-hole golf course on nearby Peck’s Lake that was one of the state’s oldest courses.
-But the Verde Valley Country Club closed October 1991 as plans were unveiled for the housing subdivision.
+The United Verde Copper Co. built a nine-hole golf course at nearby Peck’s Lake in the early 1910s.
+It was one of the state’s oldest courses.
+But the Verde Valley Country Club closed in October 1991 as plans were unveiled for the housing subdivision.

 Elevation: 3,360 feet

 Montezuma Castle National Monument if a half hour away: